luxonis/blobconverter/cli/README.md

 # BlobConverter CLI

-This tool allows you to convert neural network files (from various sources, like Tensorflow, Caffe or OpenVINO) to MyriadX blob file
+This tool allows you to convert neural network files (from various sources, like Tensorflow, Caffe, ONNX, or OpenVINO) to MyriadX blob file

 ## Installation